Artificial Neural Networks architect

 .

-flag allows to do computations only once per post-synaptic neurons.
+locality allows to do computations only once per post-synaptic neuron.

 psp